JMantello/JMantello/README.md

 - [Skills](#skills)

 ## Contact me
-The best way to connect is through my [LinkedIn](https://www.linkedin.com/in/jonathanmantello/) profile.
+The best way to contact me is through my [LinkedIn](https://www.linkedin.com/in/jonathanmantello/) profile.

 ## About me
 I'm a software developer apprentice and I'm currently working for [Expedia Group](https://www.expediagroup.com), partnered with [Multiverse Apprenticeships](https://www.multiverse.io/en-US/programs).
 I also graduated in Computer Science at [Renton Technical College](https://www.rtc.edu) in 2020.

-In my current role, I work with a team of developers to build and maintain vital backend services for Expedia Group.
+In my current role, I work with a team of developers to build and maintain critical backend services for Expedia Group.
 I've been responsible for the development of the platform's metrics collection and monitoring.
-On a daily basis, I work with Java, Kotlin, and Spring Boot.
-I'm familiar with writing documentation, working with CI/CD pipelines, and vulnerability management.
+I work with Java, Kotlin, and Spring Boot, and I'm familiar with writing documentation, working with CI/CD pipelines, and vulnerability management.

 I'm passionate about software development and I'm always looking for opportunities to learn and improve my skills.
 I also enjoy playing music, and I've been playing the guitar for over 10 years.

 ## Skills
 I've had many opportunities to work with different technologies and programming languages throughout my career.
-Rather than listing them all, I'll list the ones I'm most confident with, and I'll also list the practices I'm most familiar with.
+Rather than listing them all, I'll list the ones I'm most confident and familiar with.

 ### Programming languages
 - Java - Spring Boot